 Staying focused while working from home is often a challenge, but it’s especially tough during the summer months.
 How can you possibly stay focused while working at home this summer with the kids home from school and the sun shining through the windows calling you outside?

-Establish Office Hours
+Establish Working Hours

 Let your family and friends know that these office hours are your time to work uninterrupted.
 It’s amazing what you can get accomplished when you’re able to work free of distractions, if only for a couple hours.

 While you probably won’t be able to get all of your work-at-home tasks completed during your office hours, having a set time dedicated to work will help you plan your day more efficiently.

 Just as set office hours while help you establish a schedule, planning will help you stick to that schedule.
 In addition to planning for looming deadlines or client meetings, also plan time blocks for you to handle more menial tasks that often get put on the backburner.

 Planning ahead also means completing tasks ahead of schedule.
 Stop procrastinating on projects with a deadline far in the future and finish each piece of work before it’s due.

 Revisit Your Why

 It sounds cliche, but sometimes you need to take a few minutes to refocus your attention and remind yourself why you are working and not blowing everything off to spend time outside.

 Take a Break

 If you make the most of your office hours and plan accordingly, there’s no reason you can’t enjoy your summer as well.
 In fact, regular breaks can actually make you more productive!

 So, to truly stay focused while working at home this summer, work hard when you can and take the rest of the time to enjoy the season with your family.